lsirm12pl: An R package for latent space item response modeling: Item Response Theory Models

-The one-parameter logistic (1PL) model, known as the Rasch model \citep{rasch1961}, is a basic form of the IRT model for dichotomous item response data.
-Suppose $\boldsymbol{Y} = \left\{ y_{k,i} \right\} \in \left\{ 0, 1 \right\}^{N \times P}$ is the $N$ by $P$ binary item response matrix being analyzed, where $y_{k,i}=1$ indicates a correct (or positive) response of the $k$-th respondent to the $i$-th item.
+The 1PL model, also known as the Rasch model \citep{rasch1961}, is a classic IRT model for analyzing dichotomous item response data.
+Suppose $\boldsymbol{Y} = \left\{ y_{k,i} \right\} \in \left\{ 0, 1 \right\}^{N \times P}$ is the $N \times P$ binary item response matrix under analysis, where $y_{k,i}=1$ indicates a correct (or positive) response of the respondent $k$ to the item $i$.
 In the Rasch model, the probability of the correct response for item $i$ given by respondent $k$ is given as follows:

 where $\theta_k \in \mathbb{R}$ is the respondent intercept parameter of respondent $k$, $\beta_i \in \mathbb{R} $ is the item intercept parameter of item $i$.
-The person intercept parameters represents the latent trait of interest, e.g., ability, of the person.
+The person intercept parameter represents the latent trait of interest, such as cognitive ability.
 The item intercept parameter represents the item easiness (or minus difficulty).
-As the respondent's ability increases, his/her likelihood of giving correct responses increases.
-On the other hand, as the difficulty of the item increases, the likelihood of correct responses decreases.
+As the respondent's ability increases, her/his likelihood of giving correct responses increases.
+On the other hand, the likelihood of correct responses decreases as the difficulty of the item increases.
+Note that based on the model, the probability of a respondent's giving a correct response to an item is a function of the two parameters -- the person's ability and the item's difficulty.
+This means that respondents with the same level of ability are assumed to have the same probability of giving a correct response to an item.
+Similarly, items with the same level of difficulty are assumed to have the same probability of being correctly responded.
+In other words, interactions between persons and items are not allowed in this model.
+However, in reality, respondents with the same level of ability and items with the same level of difficulty may show a different success probability due to unobserved characteristics they may have, violating the assumptions.